-We recommend that this product is fitted by a fully qualified installer.
-The installation must comply with all current water regulations.
+We recommend that this products are fitted by a fully qualified installer.
+Installations must comply with all current water regulations.

-Please note: This valve MUST be commissioned on site to suit site conditions.
+Please note: All valves MUST be commissioned on site to suit site conditions.

-If this valve is installed in a Healthcare environment (D08) it must be installed, commissioned and maintained as described within section 10 of this manual.
+If the valve is installed in a Healthcare environment (D08)please follow instruction on page 14.
 In order for this product to operate as designed it must be installed, commissioned and maintained as stated in this manual.